-- В4 Under s 150F of DIRA Fonterra must maintain the Manual that sets out how the base milk price is calculated.
-The base milk price must be set in a way that is consistent with the principles set out in s 150C and allowing for the 'safe harbour' assumptions described in s 150B. - B5 The Panel is established under s 150D of DIRA.
+- Under s 150F of DIRA Fonterra must maintain the Manual that sets out how the base milk price is calculated.
+The base milk price must be set in a way that is consistent with the principles set out in s 150C and allowing for the 'safe harbour' assumptions described in s 150B. - The Panel is established under s 150D of DIRA.
 The appointment of its members by Fonterra is prescribed in s 150E and must include two members who are nominated by the Minister and a fully independent chair.
+If the Panel chair is a member nominated by the Minister, the Minister can nominate a third member that Fonterra must appoint.

-80 DIRA, s 150D(3).
+DIRA, s 150D(3).